 I have previously noted that EPA, perhaps recognizing that an unfriendly Congress will lead to budgetary constraints on government enforcement, has been trying to facilitate citizen enforcement efforts.
 EPA’s latest move on this front was the recent release of “EJSCREEN: Environmental Justice Screening and Mapping Tool.”

-Putting aside the definitional concerns that many people have concerning environmental justice, there is no doubt that tools such as EJSCREEN can provide powerful assistance to groups who think that they… More
+Putting aside the definitional concerns that many people have concerning environmental justice, there is no doubt that tools such as EJSCREEN can provide powerful assistance to groups who think that they may have suffered disparate environmental impacts. … More

 This year, EPA has proposed a rule to regulate GHG emissions from existing sources, the legality of which turns, in significant part, on the meaning of a “source” under section 111(d) of the Clean Air Act.
 It has also proposed a rule clarifying the definition of “waters of the United States” under the Clean Water Act.
-Having dealt with gases and liquids, EPA has turned to solids (it’s a metaphor, ok?), and finalized a rule revising in part the definition of “solid waste” under RCRA.
-More
+Having dealt with gases and liquids, EPA has turned to solids (it’s a metaphor,… More

 The last frontier of citizen climate litigation has been state-based litigation alleging that states have a public trust obligation to mitigate climate change.
 As I have previously noted, I’m skeptical that these cases are viable.
 A decision last month by the Supreme Court of Alaska suggests that such skepticism is well-founded.

 In two related decisions last week, the Supreme Judicial Court issued three important rulings, and handed the Brockton Power Company one major problem in its long-running effort to build a combined-cycle gas plant in Brockton.